lutzbuerkle/GoogleMusic.NET/README.md

 GoogleMusic.NET
 ===============

 GoogleMusic.NET is an unofficial API for Google Music for the .NET framework.
 It is written in C#.
+GoogleMusic.NET is partially derived from [gmusicapi](https://github.com/simon-weber/Unofficial-Google-Music-API) by Simon Weber.
+It is not supported nor endorsed by Google.

 ```csharp